-Chapters 1 to 4 are called the Proposals.
-These explain the access provisions we propose for each length of coast to which they relate.
+Chapters 1 to 7 are called the proposals.
+These set out and explain the access provisions we propose for each length of coast to which they relate.

 Each chapter is accompanied by detailed maps of the relevant length of coast.
 The maps are numbered according to the part of the chapter to which they relate.
 For example, maps 1a to 1f illustrate the proposals in chapter 1.